-Las Vegas Pest Control Services Listings
+Las Vegas Pest Control Services Providers

-What Listings Include and Exclude
+What Providers Include and Exclude

-Listings include:
+Providers include:

-1. Business name and service area — whether the provider operates city-wide, in specific zip codes, or across the broader Clark County region.
+- Business name and service area — whether the provider operates city-wide, in specific zip codes, or across the broader Clark County region.

-3. Property type specialization — residential, commercial, hospitality, food service, or multi-family.
+- Property type specialization — residential, commercial, hospitality, food service, or multi-family.

-4. Pest-specific services advertised — cross-referenced against species pages such as Scorpion Control Las Vegas and Termite Control Las Vegas.
+- Pest-specific services advertised — cross-referenced against species pages such as Scorpion Control Las Vegas and Termite Control Las Vegas.

 Verification Status

 Nevada law requires all structural pest control work to be performed by, or under the direct supervision of, a licensed applicator.
 Property owners and facility managers should independently confirm any provider's license status through the NDA license search tool before engaging services.
-Clark County Health District and the Southern Nevada Health District enforce additional standards for food-handling establishments — relevant for any provider listed under Las Vegas Pest Control for Restaurants and Food Service.
+Clark County Health District and the Southern Nevada Health District enforce additional standards for food-handling establishments — relevant for any provider verified under Las Vegas Pest Control for Restaurants and Food Service.

-Providers listed under fumigation services are subject to a distinct regulatory layer.
+Providers verified under fumigation services are subject to a distinct regulatory layer.
 Nevada Administrative Code 555 governs fumigant use, and operators handling restricted-use pesticides such as sulfuryl fluoride must hold an additional certification.
 The Las Vegas Fumigation Services page addresses those distinctions in detail.

 Coverage Gaps

-This directory's scope is defined by the incorporated city limits of Las Vegas, Nevada, and the unincorporated Clark County communities that constitute the Las Vegas Valley.
+This provider network's scope is defined by the incorporated city limits of Las Vegas, Nevada, and the unincorporated Clark County communities that constitute the Las Vegas Valley.
 Coverage includes zip codes served by Henderson, North Las Vegas, Summerlin, and Enterprise, which fall within Clark County's regulatory jurisdiction even when outside city limits.

-Listing Categories
+Provider Categories

-Listings are organized across four primary classification axes:
+Providers are organized across four primary classification axes:

 By Pest Type

-Pest-specific listings correspond to the high-pressure species documented in the Common Pests in Las Vegas reference.
+Pest-specific providers correspond to the high-pressure species documented in the Common Pests in Las Vegas reference.
 Primary categories include scorpions, black widow spiders, cockroaches (German and American), subterranean termites, bed bugs, rodents (roof rats and Norway rats), ants (harvester and fire ant species), wasps, and bees.

 By Property Class

-Residential vs. Commercial represents the sharpest classification boundary in this directory.
+Residential vs. Commercial represents the sharpest classification boundary in this network.
 Residential providers typically hold Category 7A licensure and work on single-family, multi-family, and HOA properties.
 Commercial providers — particularly those serving hospitality venues — must demonstrate familiarity with FDA Food Safety Modernization Act (FSMA) compliance and Clark County Health District inspection protocols.
-The Las Vegas Commercial Pest Control Services and Las Vegas Pest Control for Hotels and Casinos pages each contain category-specific listings.
+The Las Vegas Commercial Pest Control Services and Las Vegas Pest Control for Hotels and Casinos pages each contain category-specific providers.

 By Treatment Method